dgalarza/damiangalarza.com/source/posts/2012-10-03-A-look-at-decorators-and-presenters.markdown

 end
 ```

 A quick look at the base presenter reveals a few things.
 First, it inherits from BasicObject rather than the typical Object class.
 Next, it goes a step further to undefine the == method for comparison purposes.
 Seeing this it appears as a slight case of over engineering.
-Either way now with the project coming to life and knowing much more about the use cases we can revist this and clean up.
+Either way now with the project coming to life and knowing much more about the use cases we can revisit this and clean up.

 ## Decorators masked as Presenters